 Video lessons are known to be highly effective.
-Colleges require well-rounded reading skills so if you have the minimally required age, we provide all the tools for earning an academic certificate that will get you all decent jobs!
+Colleges require well-rounded reading skills, so if you have the minimum required age, we provide all the tools for earning an academic certificate that will get you all decent jobs!
 The GED exam can be done in English and Spanish (in most states).

 GED Ready test

 Please keep in mind that the GED Ready® test (the Official Practice Test) is the only practice test built to tell a student if they are likely to pass the real thing.